evandisoft/RedOnion/ScriptingReadme.md

+All scripting is managed in our main user interface, called [LiveRepl](../LiveRepl/Readm.md).

 ## Scripting Languages
 We have two scripting languages, [**Kerbalua**](Kerbalua/README.md), and [**ROS** (Red Onion Script)](RedOnion.ROS/README.md). **Kerbalua** is a Lua implementation, while **ROS** is a custom language. **ROS** is designed to make programming easier by requiring very little syntax (examples: python-like indentation to mark program structure, and function calls/definitions without parenthesis).